 Sorting of waste on site

 Thorough sorting of construction wastes is essential practice to enable effective re-use and recycling.
 It can also help to identify actions and priorities to reduce waste.
 Identifying the waste streams and causes of waste generation should be considered at an early stage, and space for segregated waste storage should be allocated on-site as appropriate.
 The end use of the sorted waste materials can be planned before the construction process commences.
+Accurate recording of waste material volumes can also help to inform future material procurement and ordering, particularly if using similar building designs.

 Sorted waste can be compacted onsite to reduce the void space in skips, which reduces the number of skips required and the associated transport.
 For instance this can be done by chipping or crushing plasterboard waste or by baling cardboard and polythene waste.